 print(f"Error: {result['error']}")

-This document processor demonstrates structured data extraction using the response_format parameter to ensure valid JSON output.
-Setting temperature to 0 provides consistent, deterministic results critical for document processing applications.
+The processor uses the response_format parameter to force valid JSON output.
+Setting temperature to 0 gives you consistent, deterministic results, which is what you want for document extraction.

-Multimodal AI excels at analyzing UI screenshots to identify bugs, accessibility issues, and design inconsistencies:
+The same models are good at analysing UI screenshots for bugs, accessibility issues, and design inconsistencies:

 import os